MicrosoftDocs/Hololens/hololens/hololens2-diagnose-network-issues.md

     ![Wireshark Capture screen](images/wireshark-capture.png)

 On your HoloLens 2, change the Wi-Fi network to the PC’s mobile hotspot.
 HoloLens 2 IP traffic will now show up in Wireshark.

+>[!Note]
+>Turning Wi-Fi hotspot ON will create a new local area network connection with Microsoft Wi-Fi Direct Virtual Adapture.

 ### Analyze Wireshark logs